kearisp/react-canny/README.md

 ### Identify & Authentication

-To use Canny Identify is built-into the provider, providing the user details will trigger user identification.
+Canny Identify is built-into the CannyProvider, and specifying the user details will trigger user identification.

 ```jsx
 import { CannyProvider } from "react-canny";